 Electroplating is the process of plating one metal onto another using hydrolysis.
-It is used to modify the surface of a metal item.

 The electroplating process involves submerging your metal part in an electrolyte solution.
 The donor metal is connected as the anode (positively charged), while the receiving metal is the cathode (negatively charged).